An Introduction to Social Listening for Schools

 What to Look for in Social Listening for Schools

-There are many reasons why social listening could be an interesting approach for your school to take.
+There are many reasons why social listening can be valuable in inbound marketing for schools.
 Whether you’re working for a university, college, language school, or any other kind of institution, the general online conversation can provide insights into your audience’s attitudes, the reputations of you and your competitors, and the general outlook of wider education sectors, industries, and even local economies.

 Here are a few areas your school might want to focus on.